Have You Ever Been in Love (song)

-"Have You Ever Been in Love" is a song by Canadian recording artist Celine Dion, recorded first for her seventh English studio album A New Day Has Come (2002) and was later included on her eight English studio album One Heart (2003).
-The song is a power ballad, written by Anders Bagge, Peer Åström, Tom Nichols, Daryl Hall and Laila Bagge, while production was handled by Bagge & Peer.
+"Have You Ever Been in Love" is a song by Canadian singer Celine Dion, first recorded for her seventh English-language studio album, A New Day Has Come (2002), and later included—unchanged—on her eighth English-language album, One Heart (2003).
+Written by Anders Bagge, Peer Åström, Tom Nichols, Daryl Hall, and Laila Bagge, and produced by Bagge and Peer, the track is a power ballad built around a piano‑led opening that gradually expands into a sweeping, string‑driven finale.
+Critics responded positively to the song on both albums, often describing it as one of the standout ballads and noting vocal similarities between Dion and Barbra Streisand.

-"Have You Ever Been in Love" builds from a gentle, piano-laced opening into a theatrical, string-framed climax.
-The song received acclaim from music critics, while being reviewed in both albums.
-Many critics called it a classic-sounding ballad and one of the strongest cuts from the album.
-Critics also noted similarities between Dion and Barbra Streisand.

-"Have You Ever Been in Love" was released on 14 April 2003, as One Heart's second (promotional only) single in the United States and Canada, while on 3 November 2003, it was released as the third commercial single in selected European countries.
-The song spent fourteen weeks at number 2 on the US Hot Adult Contemporary Tracks, setting a record for most weeks at the second position.
-The music video was shot between 29 and 30 April 2003 in Los Angeles and released on 2 June 2003.
+"Have You Ever Been in Love" was issued on 14 April 2003 as a promotional single from One Heart in the United States and Canada, and on 3 November 2003 it became the album's third commercial single in selected European markets.
+It spent 14 weeks at number two on the US Hot Adult Contemporary Tracks, setting a record for the most weeks stalled in the second position.
+The music video was filmed in Los Angeles between 29 and 30 April 2003 and released on 2 June 2003.

 Background and release

-"Have You Ever Been in Love" was composed by Anders Bagge, Peer Åström, Tom Nichols, Daryl Hall and Laila Bagge, while production was handled by Bagge & Peer.
-The power ballad builds from a gentle, piano-laced opening into a theatrical, string-framed climax.
-The song appeared first on Dion's 2002 album A New Day Has Come.
-Although not changed, it was included on her 2003 album One Heart.
-The song was released on 14 April 2003, as One Heart's second (promotional only) single in the United States and Canada, while on 3 November 2003, it was released as the third commercial single in selected European countries.
+"Have You Ever Been in Love" was written by Anders Bagge, Peer Åström, Tom Nichols, Daryl Hall, and Laila Bagge, with production by Bagge and Peer.
+The track, described as a power ballad, moves from a soft, piano‑based introduction into a dramatic, orchestral climax.
+It first appeared on A New Day Has Come in 2002 and was later included on One Heart in 2003 without any changes.

-Some years after the album's release, a sheet of paper with Spanish lyrics for this song leaked into the Internet.
-Dion's signature appeared on the sheet as well as phonetical notes under the adapted lyrics.
-The title came to be "¿Sabes Cómo Es El Amor?" and next to it appeared the original title in brackets ("Have you Ever Been In Love?"), so a Spanish version for this song is rumoured to have been also recorded, though it remains unreleased to this day.
-The date in the sheet was 6 May 2003, so it is not certain whether it was recorded for her 2003 One Heart album (probably to offer a different version of the song) or for her 2002 A New Day Has Come album.
+The song was released on 14 April 2003 as One Hearts second promotional single in the United States and Canada, and on 3 November 2003 it became the album's third commercial single in selected European countries.

+A sheet of paper containing Spanish lyrics for the song surfaced online several years later.
+It included Dion's signature and phonetic notes beneath the adapted text, titled "¿Sabes Cómo Es El Amor?" with the original English title in brackets.
+The sheet, dated 6 May 2003, prompted speculation that a Spanish version had been recorded, although no such version has been released.

+In October 2008, "Have You Ever Been in Love" was added to the European edition of Dion's greatest hits album My Love: Ultimate Essential Collection.

-Many critics compared Dion's vocals to those of recording artist Barbra Streisand.
+Many critics compared Dion's vocals to those of Barbra Streisand.